-- Any history of intolerance to haloperidol or additives - Known Parkinson disease or other extrapyramidal symptoms - Known QTc prolongation - History of tardive dyskinesia

-- Comatose patients (non pharmacological).
-Coma is defined by the following scales of level of consciousness: RASS -3 to -5, Ramsey sedation score 4-6, MASS 1-0, GCS < 8, RLS > 3, SAS 1-2. - Previous ventricular arrhythmia or torsades de pointes - Uncorrected hypokalaemia: A Potassium level needing action judged by clinician.
+- Any history of intolerance to haloperidol or additives - Known Parkinson disease or other extrapyramidal symptoms - Known QTc prolongation - History of tardive dyskinesia - Comatose patients (non pharmacological).
+Coma is defined by the following scales of level of consciousness: RASS -4 to -5, Ramsey sedation score 4-6, MAAS 1-0, GCS < 8, RLS > 3, SAS 1-2.
+Further, RASS -3 may be considered as coma if this is the judgement of the treating physician. - Previous ventricular arrhythmia or torsades de pointes - Uncorrected hypokalaemia: A Potassium level needing action judged by clinician.
 Only if not corrected.